topexam/mongoose-cursor-pagination-alt/README.md

 # mongoose-cursor-pagination-alt

-An alternative of mongo-cursor-pagination plugin
+An alternative to `mongo-cursor-pagination` plugin